dustycodecorp/SoccerBet/readme.md

 (soon)

 ### Instructions
-- git clone into your desired folder.
+- ``git clone https://github.com/dustycodecorp/SoccerBet`` into your desired folder.
 - go into that folder and execute ``node server.js``.
-If you may want to executed as a daemon you shold try something like ``nodemon server.js``, please do notice that if you chosse this option you will need to install [nodemon](https://github.com/remy/nodemon) first.
+If you prefer you can use something to make the server run as deamon, such as [nodemon](https://github.com/remy/nodemon) then you can execute ``nodemon server.js``.
 - You installation should now be running and listening on port 3000.

 ### Know Issues: